 Academic Quiz Bowl: Members compete in academic competition matches and tournaments utilizing knowledge of math, English, history, science, and popular culture.
 Intramural competitions are held during lunch a couple of days a week.
 All interested students are welcome.

 Literary Team: Students participate in the Region Literary Competitions in March.
 Open auditions are held in September for Solo, Trio, and Quartet positions.
 Rehearsal will begin in October for all singing events.
 English teachers will help in selecting students for Extemporaneous Speaking and Essay.
 Oral Presentation: Dramatic, Humorous, and Duo participation will be selected from the first semester Drama class.

-Prom Committee: Membership is for Juniors who are interested in creating the 2019 Prom.
+Prom Committee: Membership is for juniors who are interested in creating the 2020 Prom.
 There is an application process and committee meeting attendance is required.
 Members will assist in developing the theme, decor, favors and music for the Prom.
-The Prom is April 5, 2019 at the Savannah Golf Club.
+The Prom is April 3, 2020 at the Savannah Golf Club.